chartjs/Chart.js/docs/05-Pie-Doughnut-Chart.md

 ]
 ```

-For a pie chart, you must pass in an array of objects with a value and a color property.
+For a pie chart, you must pass in an array of objects with a value and an optional color property.
 The value attribute should be a number, Chart.js will total all of the numbers and calculate the relative proportion of each.
 The color attribute should be a string.
 Similar to CSS, for this string you can use HEX notation, RGB, RGBA or HSL.

 ### Chart options